hyperledger-labs/blockchain-carbon-accounting/data/orbitdb/README.md

 # Orbit DB

+_This feature is not currently used.
+The code is kept here as a reference._

 This directory contains the common data stored in OrbitDB for emissions calculations.
 You can use it to replicate the data from our OrbitDB database, or set up your own.

 ## Setup